-New for the Fall 2022 semester, the Peer Academic Success Coaching (PASC) Program will give students the opportunity to work one-on-one with a coach in developing and enhancing their approach to graduate school.
-Rather than focusing on specific course content, PASCs will help SPS students identify barriers to their academic success and determine more effective strategies to be applied both inside and outside of the classroom.
+The Peer Academic Success Coaching (PASC) Program gives students the opportunity to work one-on-one with a coach in developing and enhancing their approach to graduate school.
+Rather than focusing on specific course content, PASCs help SPS students identify barriers to their academic success and determine more effective strategies to be applied both inside and outside of the classroom.

 Meet with a PASC to discuss any of the following concepts:

 - Time management

 To learn about scheduling an appointment and/or how to apply to be a coach, visit the SPS PASC website linked above.

 Questions?
 Email: sps-studentservices [[at]] columbia [[dot]] edu.

 For more technical academic support, try the SPS Tutoring Program.

 The goal of the SPS English Language Conversation Tables is to provide students with an opportunity to improve their confidence speaking English both inside and outside of the classroom.
 This initiative allows students to benefit from learning about the various cultures and customs that exist within the SPS community, and it provides students with the opportunity to build meaningful connections with others through shared experiences and circumstances.

 The SPS English Language Conversation Tables program is a three-day event series that takes place during the week prior to the start of both the fall and spring semesters.
 All three days of the program have their own theme and purpose, but come together to form a comprehensive program.
 This timeline allows students to make friends, practice conversational English, adjust to living in NYC with a cohort of peers, and learn about studying at Columbia University before classes begin.

 FALL 2022 PROGRAM INFORMATION